ILikeMyChickenBurnt/RandomWheel/README.md

 ### Fair Random Selection
 Every item has an equal chance of being selected.
 The winner is chosen using a cryptographically secure random number generator — the same technology used in security applications — ensuring truly unbiased results.

-### Beautiful Spinning Wheel
+### Dramatic Spinning Wheel
-Watch the colorful wheel spin with a satisfying animation that gradually slows down before landing on the winner.
-Each item gets its own vibrant color segment.
+Watch the colorful wheel spin with a suspenseful animation that gradually slows to a crawl before landing on the winner.
+Features include:
+- **Zoom effect** — The wheel zooms in as it slows down, focusing on the pointer area
+- **Edge landing** — The wheel lands near the edge of segments for maximum suspense
+- **Confetti celebration** — Colorful confetti falls across the screen when a winner is chosen
+- **Winner sound** — A customizable sound plays when the winner is revealed

+### Winner Celebration
+When the wheel stops, a beautiful styled dialog announces the winner with:
+- Large, prominent winner name display
+- Festive confetti animation
+- Custom victory sound (customizable)
+- Option to mark the winner as selected or keep them in the pool

+### Shuffle
+Shuffle your list to randomize the visual order of items on the wheel.
+This is purely cosmetic but great for mixing things up before a spin.

 ### Multiple Lists
 Create and manage multiple lists for different purposes: